Dragon1 Standard: Concepts

 Dragon 1 provides you with a list of 100 modern and common concepts and principles to make it easy to create your architecture.

 In the list linked to every architecture principle is written down in the format "concept name" followed by a "short principle statement".
 The short principle statements consist mostly of four parts: action, effect, enforcement, and result.
 This format ensures we do not write down general rules or guidelines but write down principles (that is: working mechanisms).
-Where possible, a link to literature is provided, as well as a link to a detailed description and visualization of the principle.
+Where possible, a link to the literature and a link to a detailed description and visualization of the principle are provided.

 Architecting Solutions